-Air Quality Tech Reports
+Air Quality Technical Reports

 The California Environmental Quality Act (CEQA) brings together many important aspects of project planning, and in some cases can affect project design.
-For industrial projects in particular, preparing an Air Quality Technical Report that is appended to the CEQA Mitigated Negative Declaration (MND) or Environmental Impact Report (EIR) is a typical practice.
-Yorke Engineering, LLC (Yorke) is very familiar with preparing air quality documents and air quality technical analysis to support the CEQA process.
+For industrial projects in particular, preparing an Air Quality Technical Report that is appended to the CEQA Mitigated Negative Declaration (MND) or Environmental Impact Report (EIR) is a common practice.
+Yorke Engineering, LLC is familiar with preparing air quality documents and technical analysis to support the CEQA process.

-Emissions Calculations – Air emission quantification is a central component of any air quality inventory analysis.
+Emissions Calculations – Air Pollutant, TAC, and GHG emissions quantification is a central component of any air-related inventory analysis.
 Emissions from project construction and operation generally reflect the information provided in the project description.
-For large projects, emissions from alternatives to the proposed project may also need to be estimated.
-As such, the estimated amount of criteria pollutants, toxic air contaminant (TACs), and GHGs emitted by a project – in combination with other factors – determines whether a project could have a significant impact on air quality, including health risks or odors.
+For large projects, emissions from proposed alternatives may also need to be estimated.
+The estimated quantities of criteria pollutants and GHGs emitted by a project, in combination with other factors, demonstrate whether a project could have a significant impact on air quality, including health risks or odors.

 In the past 10 years, regulations have increasingly required projects to inventory future GHG emissions, primarily due to fossil fuel combustion.
 As a result, methods have been established to provide a defensible quantification approach to determine climate change impacts related to GHG emissions.
 Yorke has experience with current emissions estimation techniques and models, including EPA emission factors, CalEEMod, EMFAC, OFFROAD, and other custom emissions models.